alkemics/CancelablePromise/README.md

 npm install --save cancelable-promise
 ```

-This package is base on ES6 Promise.
+This package is based on ES6 Promise.
 See `promise-polyfill` for browser support.

 ## Usage
 ```